jontec/datasift-ruby-utils/README.md

 ```

-### usage_reporter.rb
+### Usage Reporter

-This script provides a handy approximation of your current interaction consumption against your monthly allowance.
+This script (usage_reporter.rb) provides a handy approximation of your current interaction consumption against your monthly allowance.
 Because it uses the API (therefore subject to redaction) and many other platform limitations, it is not an exact accounting of your consumption.
 However, for users with primarily medium and large-sized indexes (i.e. greater than 50-100k interactions), results should be rather close.

 #### Usage